Locality Optimized Unstructured Mesh Algorithms on GPUs: Performance

-As with LULESH, only one block was running at a time on each multiprocessor.
-Although the synchronisation overhead wasn't that high ($3$ and $6$ thread colours in the GPS reordered and partitioned versions, respectively), the costly operations prevented high performance gains in the case of the partitioned version (Figure \ref{fig:mini_aero_bw_small-cache}).

 The original Kokkos implementation either used atomic adds or the two-step gathering approach depending on compilation parameters.
-Our implementation outperformed both (Figure \ref{fig:mini_aero_speedup_small-cache}), for the same reason as in case of LULESH.
+Our implementation outperformed both with a 75\% speedup (Figure \ref{fig:mini_aero_speedup_small-cache}).
+The useful bandwidth in case of the best version of \texttt{compute\_face\_flux} ($168$ GB/s) reached $34\%$ of the peak stream bandwidth of the P100 GPU.

+On Volta, we achieved $158\%$ (compared to the atomic version) and $92\%$ (compared to the two-step version) speedups in the kernel $268$ GB/s bandwidth ($36\%$ of the peak bandwidth).